nvmoyar/AIND-Planning/README.md

 Both **Depth-first** and **Depth-limited** algorithms are aimed to find the longest path in a non-optimal way.
 The main difference is the branching factor due to the imposition of exploring the search space 50 times, producing several redundant paths on the search tree.
 Depth algorithms are not optimal as they might overlook the goal.
 Depth-limited has some advantages over Depth-first, since forcing the algorithm to search stop at some level, completeness can be imposed preventing those cases where the branching factor is infinite.
 However, for these problems complexity, the depth-limited search algorithm has a worse performance as more redundancy is being added.

-Regarding the **uniform cost search**, it expands nodes according to their optimal path cost.
+Regarding the **Uniform cost search**, it expands nodes according to their optimal path cost.
 Compared to Breadth-first search, uniform-cost search will keep expanding nodes, trying to evaluate if there is any node goal-satisfying with lower cost meanwhile the breadth-first search algorithm will stop early once it finds a goal state.

 * **Informed (Heuristic search)**